sridharrajaram/sridharrajaram/README.md

 <br/>
 <hr/>
-Made by Sridhar Rajaram with 🤍 using JavaScript.
+created by Sridhar Rajaram using JavaScript.